 Regional and individual needs vary across a range of intersecting dimensions which are inextricably linked; a decrease in one dimension can have significant impacts on other dimensions.
 Social sector responses often cross dimensions and all dimensions contribute to broader social-economic recovery, including both mental and social wellbeing.
 An understanding of these dimensions, and how they are accessed, should inform future investment and design of initiatives when responding to Extreme Weather events.
 These definitions are specific to this plan.

-Dimensions Includes Financial support Lead: MSD Income support, food, clothing, household items (furniture, appliances etc), hardship support.
-Accommodation Lead: MBIE, HUD, Local Government, TPK Temporary housing for displaced people, workers required for rebuild or for people who are rebuilding.
-Accommodation for communities that may have to relocate permanently.
-Papakainga, Housing repairs.
-Mental wellbeing (psychological component of 'psychosocial') Lead: Ministry of Health, Te Whatu Ora, Te Aka Whai Ora Mental wellbeing campaigns, telehealth, digital and targeted supports, psychological first aid training, wānanga, and initiatives.
-Stress and mental health impacts of subsequent weather events is significant.
-Health and disability support Lead: Ministry of Health, Te Whatu Ora, Te Aka Whai Ora, Whaikaha Access to health and disability services and treatment, and public health responses.
-Iwi, Pacific and community infrastructure Lead: TPK, MPP, MSD Marae, community halls, churches, volunteer and workforce wellbeing, resilience for winter and future events, and wider networks, coordination, intelligence, communication.
-The importance of whenua to waiora and wairua.
+Dimensions Includes Financial support Lead: MSD Income support, food, clothing, household items (fi Accommodation Lead: MBIE, HUD, Local Government, TPK Mental wellbeing (psychological component of 'psychosocial') Lead: Ministry of Health, Te Whatu Ora, Te Aka Whai Ora Health and disability support Temporary housing for displaced people, workers requ Accommodation for communities that may have to rele Papakainga, Housing repairs.
+Mental wellbeing campaigns, telehealth, digital and wānanga, and initiatives.
+Stress and mental health impacts of subsequent we Access to health and disability services and treatme Health and disability support Lead: Ministry of Health, Te Whatu Ora, Te Aka Whai Ora, Whaikaha Access to health and disability services and treatme Iwi, Pacific and community infrastructure Lead: TPK, MPP, MSD Marae, community halls, churches, volunteer and w events, and wider networks, coordination, intelliger The importance of whenua to waiora and wairua.
 Employment Lead: MSD, MBIE Displaced workers and unemployment.
-Education Lead: Education Buildings, access, education workforce, attendance, supporting training for recovery workforce, and support for lost learning.
-Perceptions of safety Lead: Te Puna Aonui, Police Safety and security of impacted persons and their property, particularly in rural and remote areas.
-Sexual and family violence.
-Note that there may be a delay in any increase in reports of family violence, it does not necessarily happen immediately, and cases may become more complex.
-Provider/agency infrastructure Lead: All Buildings, workforce (capability and wellbeing), funding, preparedness for winter and future events.
-Communications Lead: MSD MEC, Whaikaha, MPP, DIA, TPK Phones, internet connectivity, and accessibility.
+Education Lead: Education Buildings, access, education workforce, attendance support for lost learning.
+Perceptions of safety Lead: Te Puna Aonui, Police Safety and security of impacted persons and their p Sexual and family violence.
+Note that there may be violence, it does not necessarily happen immediate Provider/agency infrastructure Lead: All Buildings, workforce (capability and wellbeing), fun Communications Lead: MSD MEC, Whaikaha, MPP, DIA, TPK Phones, internet connectivity, and accessibility.